avnigashi/FormFiller-Pro/Readme.md

-#  FormFiller Pro
+#  Chrome FormPrefiller

-## Supercharge Your Web Forms

-FormFiller Pro is an advanced Chrome extension that revolutionizes the way you interact with web forms.
+FormFiller is an Chrome extension that prefills makes it possible to saves the status of all forms.
 Say goodbye to repetitive data entry and hello to smart, adaptive form filling!

 ### 🌟 Key Features